rahmanha/my-website/README.md

 # made some changes for commit test
 A new line.

-# Add changes to exmaple branch
+# Add changes to update-readme branch
-A new line added to exmple branch
+A new line *  added to exmple branch